danielkec/blog/_posts/2024-01-09-helidon-fatjar-thinjar.md

 ![Docker image with fatjar](../assets/fatjar/fatjar-image-history.png)

-While ThinJar creates two layers, large one with dependencies only, and small one with just the business code.
+While ThinJar creates two layers: a large one with dependencies only, and small one with just the business code.

 ```bash
 docker history helidon/demo-thinjar:latest